magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 ## Scene 1: The Stargazing

 *(The four friends sit by their tent, the coastal bush stretching into silence.
 A billion stars glitter above.
-They sprawl on sleeping bags, pointing out constellations.)*
+They sprawl on sleeping bags, pointing out constellations, voices carried on the sea breeze.)*

-**AMBER** *(yawning, swatting a mosquito)*:
+**AMBER** *(yawning, swatting a mosquito):*
-Looks like three crooked buttons.
+That one looks like three crooked buttons.
+If the universe has a tailor, he’s drunk.

-**WAI** *(munching chips)*:
+**WAI** *(munching chips, grinning):*
-I say that one’s a tennis racket.
-Definitely.
+Nah—clearly a tennis racket.
 Cosmic Wimbledon.
+I’d win in straight sets.

-**MARK** *(earnest, adjusting his glasses)*:
+**MARK** *(earnest, adjusting his glasses):*
 Actually, that’s Scorpius.
-See—the curve?

-**AMBER:**
+See—the curve there?
+It’s in every star chart.

+**AMBER** *(snorting):*
-You’d find homework in the heavens.
+You’d manage to find homework even in heaven.

-*(They laugh.
-Slowly, sleep overtakes Amber, Wai, and Mark.
-They shuffle into the tent, leaving Will alone, gazing upward.
-His expression hardens, almost solemn.
-He reaches into his rucksack and pulls out a familiar object: a book.
-He flicks on a torch, tracing the cover with his thumb.
-The stars seem to pulse brighter.)*
+*(They burst into laughter, their banter rolling easy and untroubled.
+Slowly, sleep tugs at them—Amber curls into her blanket, Wai lets the chip bag slip from his hand, Mark mutters one last fact before his voice fades.
+They shuffle into the tent, leaving Will alone beneath the stars.)*

+*(Will stays on his back, hands folded neatly, gaze fixed on the sky.
+His expression is calm, almost elegant, but his eyes gleam with something harder.
+He reaches into his rucksack and withdraws a book—'The Three-Body Problem.'
+He does not smile.
+Instead, he runs a thumb across the cover as if weighing its judgement.
+The torchlight flickers across his face, hollowing the shadows.)*

+*(Above, the stars seem to pulse brighter, colder, as though listening.
+Will exhales slowly, eyes narrowing.
+To the others, he is the dependable flatmate, the gentle teacher.
+But here, alone under the infinite sky, he looks like something else entirely: a man preparing to play a move that could fracture the board itself.
+He whispers—not prayer, not hope, but something darker.)*

+**WILL** *(under his breath):*
+Every story begins with a sky full of stars.

 ## Scene 2: The Radar Station